ML818/bash-scratch/README.md

 #### Expansions
 > Four stages of Expansions
-1. Brace Expansion
+- stage-1 Brace Expansion
-2.
+- stage-2
   - Parameter Expansion
   - Arithmetic Expansion
   - Command Substitution
   - Tilde Expansion
-3. Word Splitting
+- stage-3 Word Splitting
-4. Globbing
+- stage-4 Globbing

-> Every stage is independent, you can not mix them.
+> Every stage is independent and sorted, you can not mix them.
 > Same stage are all given the **same priority**, **left to right**

 ##### Word Splitting